Purchasing a mattress pad is an effective way to improve your quality of sleep without spending a fortune.

 Materials

-• Cotton – Cotton is a natural material, so it’s more expensive than synthetics.
+Cotton is a natural material, so it’s more expensive than synthetics.
 There are organic and non-organic choices, and many products offer a blend of cotton with other types of fabrics.
-Cotton is durable, and one of its mechanical properties is wet strength, so it can resist breaking down even when wet.
-Cotton bedding can retain its shape and usefulness even after several washings.
+The best thing about cotton is its durability, but let’s not forget its mechanical properties and wet strength.
+Cotton has excellent resistance even when wet, and it does a good job of retaining its shape.

-• Wool – Wool, whether it’s organic or non-organic, offers a more natural sleep surface, and it’s great for temperature control.
-The material can insulate well when temperatures are chillier, and it has a superior ability to wick away moisture for those who sleep hot.
+Wool, whether it’s organic or non-organic, offers a more natural sleep surface, and it’s great for temperature control.
+This material is a champ when it comes to insulating when temperatures are chillier, and it also has excellent moisture-wicking abilities.
 Most wool products are machine washable, but we recommend checking the label first.
-Buying a high-quality wool mattress pad may be costly, but the material will likely last you a long time.
+Now, if you’re worried about the price, yes, wool can be pricier.
+However, the material is likely to last a long time, so we’d say it’s a worthy investment.

-• Feather – Feathers are often found in pillows due to their cloud-like comfort, adjustability, and optimal breathability, which helps you keep cool.
-In pads, their function is largely similar.
-Naturally-sourced feathers are often expensive, but there are many feather alternatives that aim to mimic the feel without harming the actual bird or triggering allergies.
+Feathers are often found in pillows due to their cloud-like comfort, adjustability, and optimal breathability, which helps you stay cool.
+Their function in pads is largely similar.
+Naturally sourced feathers are often expensive, but many feather alternatives aim to mimic the feel without harming the bird or triggering allergies.

-• Memory Foam – Memory foam is commonly found in mattresses but has made its way to other sleep products as well, including pads.
-Memory foam becomes more malleable as it heats up and slowly conforms to your shape to maximize pressure relief.
+Memory foam is commonly found in mattresses but has also been used in other sleep products, including pads.
+One of its best aspects is that it becomes more malleable as it heats up and slowly conforms to your shape to maximize pressure relief.
 Modern memory foams often incorporate heat-conducting materials to help prevent heat retention and are typically covered in breathable fabrics.
-If you’re a hot sleeper who loves memory foam, those cooling capabilities are key.

-• Latex – Though it offers slightly less conformance, Latex’s response time makes it easier to move around on, and the material is naturally cool.
+Though it offers slightly less conformance, Latex’s response time makes it easier to move around on, and the material is naturally cool.
 Latex is also highly durable, though often more expensive.
-There are natural choices and synthetic latex products, along with different latex processing methods that can change the feel of this versatile material.
 Dunlop tends to be more natural, somewhat more dense, and less consistent.
-Though Talalay requires more chemicals in its processing, the result is a springier and lighter sleep experience.
+Though Talalay is processed using more chemicals, the result is a springier and lighter sleep experience.

-• Other Fibers – Other materials that can be found in pads include polyester, rayon, viscose, microfiber, or other synthetics that are processed from polymers.
+Other materials found in pads include polyester, rayon, viscose, microfiber, or other synthetics processed from polymers.
 While synthetics are less sustainable, a product that is at least partially poly-based does have some advantages.
 For instance, these usually are less prone to wrinkling, can hold up through washings, and are more easily designed to be hypoallergenic than some of their more all-natural alternatives.
-Viscose has a soft feel that is very similar to silk but at a fraction of the price, which may make your sheets slide on more easily.
-Old-fashioned synthetics are often rough and scratchy, but this is often not the case with newer blends.

 Sleep Position

-Back sleepers and combination sleepers tend to sleep best on medium-firm mattresses.
-In the case of combination sleepers, medium-firm beds are more versatile for multiple sleep positions, and for back sleepers, this feel is often best for both support and pressure relief.
-Therefore if these sleepers have a firm bed, a softer mattress pad may help provide a more medium-firm overall feel.
+Back and combination sleepers tend to sleep best on medium-firm mattresses.
+For combination sleepers, medium-firm beds are more versatile for multiple sleep positions, and for back sleepers, this feel is often best for both support and pressure relief.
+Therefore, if these sleepers have a firm bed, a softer mattress pad may help provide a more medium-firm overall feel.

-Stomach sleepers need a firmer surface in order to keep their hips elevated.
-If you sleep on your stomach, you may want a pad that can offer additional firmness.
-With side sleepers, they could benefit from a softer mattress pad because these help relieve pressure around their hips and shoulders.
+Stomach sleepers need a firmer surface to keep their hips elevated, which is why they might want to steer toward firm toppers instead.
+Side sleepers could benefit from a softer mattress pad because these help relieve pressure around their hips and shoulders.

 Firmness